arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 # U-Boot

-This TV box ships with Android installed and has a rather old version of Linux and U-boot installed.
+This TV box ships with Android installed and has a rather old version of Linux and U-boot.
 Most TV boxes that share the same chipset are based on the same reference design and include an unsoldered serial header on the board, how handy!

 {{% zoom-img src="/images/posts/mainline-linux-on-tx3-mini/tx3-mini-board.jpg" %}}